researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 *Note*: By the end of the execution, the script will clean up the environment.
 Some errors such as `cp: cannot stat 'Coverage.xml': No such file or director` may occur.
+Just ignore them.
+These issues will be fixed later in the revised edition.
 This is expected and does not affect the execution.

 ## 2. Reproducing the Experimental Results in the Paper (Using the Pre-built VM Image)

 The results can be reproduced within our provided virtual machine.
 Since two testing scenarios are presented in the paper,
 we introduce steps to reproduce the results, respectively.

 ### 2.1 Running Alpha Variant of ComboDroid (Fully Automatic)

 in the ComboDroid installation directory (`/home/combodroid`), run